ivanepou22/postgres_node/README.md

-# Create an API with a PostSQL Connection.
+# Create an API with a PostgresSQL Connection.